Last updated 28 June 2021

 Can you travel to/from Kerala during the weekend curfew?

-On weekends, only those involved in essential and emergency services will be allowed to travel and will have to show valid ID cards and mandatory self-declaration informing the purpose of travel.
+Only those involved in essential and emergency services will be allowed to travel in areas in lockdown and will have to show valid ID cards and mandatory self-declaration informing the purpose of travel.
+Domestic workers and home nurses can travel by getting an online pass.
+Plumbers and electricians can also travel in emergency situations after getting a pass.

 What is the Kerala e-Pass and who needs it?

 Kerala government re-enforced the e-Pass requirement from 17 April.
-It is necessary for those who need to travel on weekends for essential services.
+It is necessary for domestic travel in categories C and D.

 Follow these steps to receive your Kerala e-Pass.